cyverse-archive/DE/services/terrain/doc/endpoints/filesystem/metadata.md

 Adding Batch Metadata to Multiple Paths from a CSV File
 -------------------------------------------------------
-These endpoints will parse a CSV/TSV file where the first column is absolute or relative paths to files in the data store, the remaining columns are metadata, attributes are listed in the first row, and filenames and attribute values are listed in the remaining rows.
+This endpoint will parse a CSV/TSV file, where the first column is absolute or relative paths to files in the data store, the remaining columns are metadata, attributes are listed in the first row, and filenames and attribute values are listed in the remaining rows.
 If a `template-id` parameter is provided, then any parsed AVUs with attributes that match the given template's attributes will be added as template AVUs, otherwise all other AVUs will be added as IRODS metadata AVUs.

-__URL Path__: /secured/filesystem/metadata/csv-form-parser

 __URL Path__: /secured/filesystem/metadata/csv-parser